FREQUENTLY ASKED QUESTIONS

-Visit us at kcdawgz.com, there you will find a ‘book now’ tab.
-Once you click on the tab you will be prompted to complete a customer profile where you will upload an image of your dog, vaccination records and complete a pre-training survey.
+From this page, look in the upper right corner of your screen!
+There you will find a ‘book now’ tab.
+Once you click on the tab you will be prompted to complete a customer profile where you will upload an image of your dog, vaccination records, and complete a pre-training survey.

-Your Dog will be enjoying accommodations at Woof’s, which is physically attached to our training facility.
+Your pup will be enjoying accommodations at Woof’s, which is physically attached to our training facility – we share a hallway!
 Your dog will also be able to enjoy group play sessions throughout the day.
-We will be training your dog for 4-6 sessions/day depending on training plans and progress.
+We will be training your dog for 3-5 sessions/day depending on training plans and progress.

 During your dogs’ stay with us feel free to come and visit them.
 Visiting appointments are 15 minutes and must be booked 24 hours before they are conducted via your online portal.